CV

 2012 - 2021

-Danielle worked extensively as a director, teacher, mentor and site specific improvisation artist and agrees with Banksy that “Art should comfort the disturbed and disturb the comfortable”.
+Danielle worked extensively as a director, teacher, mentor and site specific improvisation artist.
+Her motto was and still is: “The more you notice, the more you have to play with!” and she agrees with Banksy that “Art should comfort the disturbed and disturb the comfortable”.

 2000 - 2018